syuntoku14/fusion2urdf/README.md

 <img src="https://github.com/syuntoku14/fusion2urdf/blob/images/copy.png" alt="copy" title="copy" width="300" height="300">

-Run the script.
+Run the script and wait a few seconds(or a few minutes).
 Then a folder dialog will show up.
 Choose where you want to save the urdf(A folder "Desktop/test" is chosen in this example").
 Maybe some error will occur when you run the script.
 Fix them according to the instruction.
 In this case, something wrong with joint "Rev 7".
 Probably it can be solved by just redefining the joint.

 ![error](https://github.com/syuntoku14/fusion2urdf/blob/images/error.png)